linhlv15/azvn1/README.md

 - Can choose the type of notification sound and turn off the notification sound if the user does not want it.

 # Things learned through the project process
 After taking this test, I understood more things and encountered new things that I had never encountered before.
 Learned how a Pomodoro Timer works.
 I know how to use Vscode to practice with flutter framework and dart programming language to do tests.
+As well as reviewing knowledge about how to use Git as well as knowing how to link between Git and VsCode.